 As with hiring, there are lots of pros and cons of outsourcing vs keeping things in-house.
 Hiring your own employees can be expensive and time consuming, you have lots of legal obligations surrounding them which can be a lot of pressure for a growing business.

-You can hire them on a project by project basis and so there’s no worry of hiring a staff member and having to pay them regardless, whether there’s work for them to do or not.
+You can hire them on a project by project basis and so there is no worry of hiring a staff member and having to pay them regardless, whether there is work for them to do or not.
 This helps entrepreneurs save a great deal of money for improved business finances.
 Every little bit helps in entrepreneurship because a penny saved is a penny earned!